CACI-IMG/ForecasterDocs/reference/Automation/Workflows.md

 ![New Workflow](imgs/Workflows_NewWorkflow.png)

-To create a new workflow, click on the **New Workflow** button under the Automation tab, as in the image below.
+To create a new workflow, click on the **New Workflow** button under the Automation tab, as above.

 ![Rename Workflow](imgs/Workflows_WorkflowName.png)

 The title of a Workflow can be changed from the *Workflow name* field.

 Once the Workflow has been initialized, you can start building up a sequence of Workflow Tasks.